hbmorrison/qmk_firmware/keyboards/ferris/keymaps/hbmorrison/readme.md

 intended to simplify working with a calculator.
 The positions of the symbols mirror their positions in lower layers.

-Again the thumb keys remain consistent: `Shift` and `Enter` on the inside keys and `Base Layer` on the outside left thumb key.
+Again, the thumb keys remain consistent: the `Space` and `Enter` thumb keys are on the inside and the `Base Layer` thumb key is on the outside left.
 All three of these keys return the keyboard to the **base layer**.

 ##  How To Compile and Flash RP2040 Firmware